AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 ---
 title: Reference - basic functions
 description: The Calculated Metrics Builder lets you apply statistical and mathematical functions to build Advanced Calculated Metrics.
+exl-id: 63775753-337b-4dec-a3a2-a3a0ee9aac2e
 ---
 # Reference - basic functions

 >[!NOTE]